gjmerrin/gjmerrin-blog/content/publication/journal-article/index.md

 publication_types:
 - "2"
 publishDate: "2017-01-01T00:00:00Z"
-slides: false
+slides:
 summary: The current study examined the effect of parenting and peer ecologies on the development of deviant and violent behaviors during adolescence.
 tags:
+- Deviance
+- Parenting
-- Source Themes
+- Peers
 title: Developmental Changes in Deviant and Violent Behavior from Early to Late Adolescence - Associations with Parental Monitoring and Peer Deviance
 url_code: ""
 url_dataset: ""